darioncassel/sok-differential-testing/index.md

 ### I. Introduction
 TLS/SSL was originated by the company *Netscape* in 1994 in order to solve the problem of securing HTTP traffic [1].
 Netscape never released version 1.0 of its Secure Sockets Layer protocol (SSL) due to the discovery of serious security flaws in the protocol, but went on to release version 2.0 to the public in February of 1995.
 However, this version too contained many security flaws, leading to a redesign of the protocol and the release of version 3.0 in 1996 [2].
-The name Transport Layer Security (TLS) was given to an upgrade of SSL version 3.0 called TLS 1.0 which was defined in January 1999 and was not meant to be interoperable with SSL 3.0 [3].
+The name Transport Layer Security (TLS) was given to an upgrade of SSL version 3.0 called TLS 1.0 which was defined in January 1999 and was not meant to be inter-operable with SSL 3.0 [3].

 Over the years many vulnerabilities have been found in TLS/SSL leading to the release of new versions of the protocol.
 TLS 1.1 was defined in April of 2006 in order to add protection against *cipher-block chaining* (CBC) attacks [4].
 TLS 1.2 was defined in August of 2008 and it added *authenticated encryption*, removing the need for streaming and block ciphers and thus removing vulnerability to CBC attacks [5].
 SSL 2.0 was formally deprecated in March of 2011.
 In June of 2011 the BEAST attack [6] exploiting predictable *initialization vectors* IVs is released.
 Although the changes of TLS 1.1 and TLS 1.2 protect against BEAST, the adoption was slow of these updates leading to a large swath of vulnerable servers.
 In September of 2012 Duong and Rizzo release the CRIME attack which exploits TLS compression [7], leading to a rollback of that feature.
 In February of 2013 the Lucky Thirteen attack is released that executes *padding oracle* attacks against CBC suites [8].
 In October of 2014 the publication of the POODLE attack that also leverages a padding oracle to perform a man-in-the-middle attack leads to SSL version 3.0 being considered insecure [9].
 SSL version 3.0 is formally deprecated in June of 2015 [10].
 Work on TLS version 1.3 has begun as of July of 2016.